 What are the benefits of massage?

-Massage therapy has a wealth of different benefits for both your physical and mental wellbeing, including:
+Massage therapy has many benefits for both your physical and mental wellbeing, including:

 - Lowering stress and increasing relaxation